Mbuguamaureen01/Mbuguamaureen01/README.md

 An R vs Python antagonist.

-I'll share what I learn and also find hard to get!
-I hope it helps you.
+I'll share what I learn and also resources I find hard to get!
+I hope it helps you...